mmdagent-ex/site-doc/content.en/docs/50_motion_blend.md

 ---
 title: Motion Blending
 slug: motion-blend
 ---
 # Motion Blending

-In overlaying motions, there can be conflicts in the actions directed by multiple motions.
-For example, in the [example of the "Motion Overlay" page](../motion-layer), when overlaying a walking motion and a hand waving motion, the actions of swinging the arm back and forth by `walk.vmd` and the action of raising the hand and waving it left and right by `onehandwave.vmd` overlap for the right arm bone of the character.
+When layering motions, the movements specified by multiple motions can conflict.
+For example, in the [example on the "Motion Layer" page](../motion-layer), when blending a walking motion with a one-hand wave motion, the character's right arm bone receives both the arm-swing from `walk.vmd` and the arm-raise/side-to-side motion from `onehandwave.vmd`.

-This article explains how to resolve such overlapping actions.
+This section explains how to resolve such overlapping motions.

-## Overwrite, Add, Multiply
+## Replace, Add, Multiply

-The default behavior in the event of overlap is "overwrite".
-That is, the motion with the highest priority is adopted, and all other motions are ignored.
-The motion that started last has the highest priority.
-In the example, the action of waving left and right by `onehandwave.vmd` was prioritized over the action by `walk.vmd`.
+The default behavior for overlaps is "replace".
+In other words, the motion with the highest priority is used and lower-priority motions are ignored.
+Priority is determined by start time: the most recently started motion has the highest priority.
+In the example, the side-to-side motion from `onehandwave.vmd` took precedence over the `walk.vmd` motion.

-You can change this behavior upon overlap by issuing a **MOTION_CONFIGURE** message after adding the motion.
-You can specify one of the following three types.
+You can change this overlap behavior by issuing a **MOTION_CONFIGURE** message after adding a motion.
+The available modes are:

-- **MODE_REPLACE**: Overwrite
+- **MODE_REPLACE**: Replace (overwrite)
-- **MODEL_ADD**: Add
+- **MODEL_ADD**: Additive
 - **MODEL_MUL**: Multiply (morphs only)

-The default `MODE_REPLACE` overwrites the lower-ranking motion.
-If you specify `MODEL_ADD`, the motion will be "added" to the movement of the lower-ranking motion. `MODEL_MUL` multiplies the morph value indicated by this motion by the amount of morph calculated from the lower-ranking motion.
+The default `MODE_REPLACE` overwrites lower-priority motions.
+Specifying `MODEL_ADD` will add this motion's movement to the lower-priority motion's movement. `MODEL_MUL` multiplies the morph amount calculated by the lower-priority motion by the morph values indicated by this motion.

 {{<message>}}
 MOTION_CONFIGURE|(model)|(motion)|MODE_REPLACE